Rye06/myGame/Character/ReadME.md

-Code for my character of game- Space Ship
+Code for the character of my game- Space Ship 🚀